Learning more skills through optimistic exploration: Experiments

 \subsection{Four Rooms}

 First, we evaluate skill learning in the illustrative grid world seen in figure~\ref{fig:four-rooms}.
 There are 4 rooms and 104 states.
 The agent begins each episode in the top left corner and at each step chooses an action from the set: \texttt{left}, \texttt{right}, \texttt{up}, \texttt{down}, or \texttt{no-op}.
 Episodes are 20 steps and we sample one skill per episode (i.e. $T=20$).
 The episodes are long enough to reach all but one state, allowing for a maximum of 103 skills.
-For each method, we set $N_Z=128$ to make this theoretically possible.
+For each method, we set $N_Z=128$ to make this theoretically possible.\footnote{An open source reimplementation of DISDAIN on a smaller version of Four Rooms is available at \href{http://github.com/deepmind/disdain}{http://github.com/deepmind/disdain}.}

-\textbf{Results}\quad As seen in figure~\ref{fig:four-rooms}, even in this simple task, unbonused agents are unable to exceed 30 skills and barely leave the first room.
+\textbf{Results}\quad As seen in figure~\ref{fig:four-rooms}, even in this simple task, unbonused agents are unable to exceed 30 skills and barely leave the first room (see figures~\ref{fig:app/four_rooms/disdain_skill_rollouts} and \ref{fig:app/four_rooms/unbonused_skill_rollouts} for example skill rollouts).
 With both DISDAIN and a count bonus, agents explore all four rooms and learn approximately triple the number of skills, with the best seeds learning approximately 90 skills.
-Both bonuses do slow learning and add variance due to the addition of a separate learned Q-function.
-For training curves broken out by seed, see figure~\ref{fig:app/four_rooms_seeds} in the appendix.
+Both bonuses do slow learning and add variance due to the addition of a separate learned Q-function (see figure~\ref{fig:app/four_rooms/training_all_seeds} for individual seeds).
+The ensemble-only ablation provides a small benefit to skill learning, but far less than DISDAIN, demonstrating that the DISDAIN exploration bonus ($r_\text{DISDAIN}$), rather than the ensembling, drives the increased performance.
+As a simple demonstration of the usefulness of our learnt skills for downstream tasks, we also evaluate each methods' skills on the original Four Rooms reward (i.e. reaching specified goal states) without additional finetuning.
+Specifically, for each method, we sample each accessible state of the environment as a goal, pass it through the trained discriminator $q_\phi$, choose the highest probability skill $z$, rollout the policy for one episode conditioned on $z$, and track the fraction of goal states successfully reached (similar to the imitation learning evaluation of \citet{eysenbach2018diayn}).
+As seen in Figure~\ref{fig:four_rooms/goal_reaching}, more learnt skills leads to better downstream task performance.